xwmx/nb/README.md

     between 0 and 255.
 To view a table of available colors and numbers, run `notes settings colors`.

-    • Default Value: '11' (yellow) for 256 color terminals,
+    • Default Value: '12' (blue) for 256 color terminals,
-                     '3'  (yellow) for  8  color terminals.
+                     '4'  (blue) for  8  color terminals.

 Examples:
   notes settings